PappaNiels/FiveM-iFruit-Phone/README.md

 ## Send a text

-To send a text you need to trigger the following event:
+To send a text, you need to trigger the following event:

 ```lua
 TriggerClientEvent("cl:ifruit:receiveText", player, sender, title, message, hour, minute, avatar) -- or TriggerEvent if you are triggering it client-sided (remove the player parameter)